BerndiVader/MythicBetonAddon/readme.md

   - RunAIGoalSelector{s=randomstroll} @self
 ```

 This example starts the default innkeeper conversation shipped with betonquest for everyplayer who right click the mob.
 You can use startsignal and endsignal optional to notify the mob whenever a conversation is start- or ended.
 Usefull if you like to change the mobs pathfindergoals or such.
+The conversation end signal will be only send if there is no other player having a conversation started with this mob.